gotchoices/MyCHIPs/client/chark/issues/tally_display.md

     - Uses "*" to indicate all options selected
   - [✅] Implement for status filtering in ChitHistory
   - [✅] Implement for chit_type filtering in ChitHistory
-  - [🔄] Store filter/sort preferences in Redux for persistence (basic functionality implemented, needs enhancement)
+  - [✅] Store filter/sort preferences in Redux for persistence
   - [ ] Add date range filtering option
   - [ ] Review 'set' chit display presentation in ChitHistory
   - [ ] Consider disabling running balance display when filtered (future enhancement)
     - Running balance may be misleading if some chits are filtered out
     - Add visual indicator when balance doesn't represent full tally
-  - [ ] Retrofit existing filters to use FieldFilterSelector widget
+  - [🔄] Retrofit existing filters to use FieldFilterSelector widget
     - [ ] Update Tally home screen filter to use FieldFilterSelector
-    - [ ] Update Invite screen filter to use FieldFilterSelector
+    - [✅] Update Invite screen filter to use FieldFilterSelector
     - [ ] Evaluate other filter UI patterns for standardization
 - [ ] Finish updating remaining components to use the ChipValue component
 - [ ] Provide small and large variants of ChipValue for different screens